simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 ## Using Serial-Config
 ### Specifying a Schema
 The process of using serial-config begins with specifing a schema that describes the configuration.
 This is done in a python, using a collection of lightweight schema classes.
-This is what the settings look like for our humidity sensor (a wireless network login, and an interval setting for readings):
+This is what the schema looks like for our humidity sensor (a wireless network login, and an interval setting for readings):

 ```
 import serial_config as sc